AhmedEl-Gohary/prolog-labs-scheduling-system/README.md

 # Lab Practicals Scheduling System

-## A scheduling system for teaching assistants written in prolog following the "Logical Programming Paradigm"
+A scheduling system for teaching assistants written in prolog following the Logical Programming Paradigm